Table of Contents

 At this moment, YK-11 is legal in almost every country around the world, with the exception of Australia.
 However, as it is not approved for human consumption, it cannot be sold as a supplement in most countries.
 But it can be sold for research purposes.

-The half-life of this substance is relatively short: somewhere between 6 and 10 hours.
+The half-life of YK 11 is roughly 12 hours.
 Therefore, it is usually divided into several portions during the day.

-Unfortunally, there have not been any human studies on the use of YK11, so there isn’t much info about the side effects.
+Because there have not been any human studies on the use of YK11, there isn’t much info about the side effects.
 There are however cases where users complained about hair-loss.